vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 ---
 draft: false
-title: 'Types of data: Real-time data vs. analytical data'
+title: "Data types 101: Real-time data vs. analytical data"
-description: 'What is real-time data?
+description: What is real-time data?
 How is it used?
-How does it compare to other popular data types like analytical or real-time analytical data?'
+How does it compare to other popular data types like analytical or real-time analytical data?
-date: '2022-05-05'
+date: 2022-05-05
 authors:
+  - Vendia
+categories:
+  - concepts
+  - realtime-data-sharing
+relatedPosts:
+  - 2022-09-22-real-time-everything
+  - 2022-11-02-podcast-worlds-colliding
-  - Caroll Casbeer
+  - 2021-09-01-sharing-data-with-fine-grained-control
+seo:
+  title: "Data types 101: Real-time data vs. analytical data"
+  description: What is real-time data?
+How is it used?
+How does it compare to
+    other popular data types like analytical or real-time analytical data?
+  keywords: real-time data
+sidebarCta:
+  - What’s a business blockchain?
+createdBy: ""
+createdAt: ""
+updatedBy: alexa-vendia
+updatedAt: 2023-01-26T19:11:45.041Z
+id: ff8337bb-89bc-4231-91e1-a47fa64101e4
 ---
-# Making sense of real-time data

 "Real-time data" is a term being thrown around a lot these days.
 It's likely still ringing in your ears from your last Zoom call.
 As it turns out, its day in the sun is actually well earned, since it powers many of the applications we rely on every day and serves as the foundation of most online transactions.